Adhere to three basic principles to ensure the long-term success of your RPA program

-However, in practise, though many firms are engaging with RPA, they often initially obtain good results but then stall out and fail to realise RPA’s full potential.
+However, in practice, though many firms are engaging with RPA, they often initially obtain good results but then stall out and fail to realize RPA’s full potential.
 Why?
 What factors prevent RPA from delivering on its promise?
 Our experience and expertise in implementing RPA leads us to conclude that adhering to three basic principles will ensure that an enterprise is able to achieve and maintain a sustainable RPA approach.
-The organisation must:
+The organization must:

 Be strategic about where to apply RPA